Multiple Sclerosis and Baclofen Therapy

 Anyone who has spasticity that is not responsive to oral treatment is a candidate.
-However, intracthecal baclofen therapy (ITB) is more effective for spasticity involving the legs as opposed to the arms.
+However, intrathecal baclofen therapy (ITB) is more effective for spasticity involving the legs rather than the arms.

 What Are the Advantages of the Baclofen Pump System?

 The baclofen pump system:

 - Efficiently reduces spasticity and involuntary spasms, promoting a more active lifestyle, better sleep, and reduced need for oral drugs

 - Continuously delivers baclofen in small doses directly to the spinal fluid, increasing the therapeutic benefits and causing fewer and less severe side effects than the oral version

 - Can be individually adjusted to allow infusion rates that vary over a 24-hour period

 - Can be turned off when it isn't needed

 - Reduces or eliminates pain and discomfort from spasms and spasticity

 What Are the Disadvantages of the Baclofen Pump System?